3forges/pesto-api/pesto-api/docs/api_specs/content-types/README.md

 # ---
 # This is how to list all
-# "Pesto Projects", with a curl :
+# "Pesto ContentTypes", with a curl :

 curl -iv -X GET -H 'Content-Type: application/json' -H 'Accept: application/json' ${PESTO_API_BASE_URL}/pesto-content-type | tail -n 1 | jq .